lytedev/deno-netlify-ddns/readme.md

     curl -4 -X POST -u daniel_flanagan_home:password_1 -L your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records
     curl -6 -X POST -u daniel_flanagan_home:password_1 -L your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records

+# Personal Notes

+- I prefer to give each machine its own unique user
+- Each machine has a known set of DNS entries to it on my primary domain

 # To Do

 - Hashed passwords could be handy?